sparkfun/Gram_Piano/readme.md

 The Gram Piano is a capacitive touch keyboard and soldering kit that allows you to create and play all the notes of the C major scale and outputs sound through a PCB Speaker.
-It can also be adapted to have its inputs trigger notes of other scales, octaves or even melodies.
+A different octave can be selected with the potentiometer.
+Pressing the on board button will start/stop playing a melody.
+Feel free to adapt the keys to play other notes/scales/melodies or perform tasks as you see fit.

-This board was created in Eagle v6.0.5, this firmware was created in Arduino v1.x.
+This board was created in Eagle v6.0.5, this firmware was created in Arduino v1.5.2

 Repository Contents
 -------------------